Duane Diefenbach, Ph.D.

 Ecology and Management of White-tailed Deer My students and I have been collaborating with the Pennsylvania Game Commission since 2000 on a series of research projects on deer and deer hunters.
-This work has included studying survival and causes of mortality in fawns, effects of antler restriction regulations on harvest rates and dispersal in bucks, and the spatial distribution of hunters and deer harvest as influenced by roads and landscape characteristics.
-Current research is evaluating the assumptions underlying the model the PGC uses to monitor deer population trends, investigating the effect of shortened antlerless hunting seasons on harvest rates, and studying dispersal in female deer.
+This work has included studying survival and causes of mortality in fawns, effects of antler restriction regulations on harvest rates and dispersal in bucks, dispersal behavior or female white-tailed deer, and the spatial distribution of hunters and deer harvest as influenced by roads and landscape characteristics.

 Black Bear Population and Harvest Characteristics Pennsylvania's black bear population has the highest reproductive rates of anywhere in the world.
-Annually, Pennsylvania harvests approximately 20% of a population of about 12,000 bears.
+Annually, Pennsylvania harvests approximately 20% of a population of nearly 20,000 bears.
 In collaboration with the Pennsylvania Game Commission, I have been studying factors that influence the harvest rate to develop more accurate and efficient population estimators.

 Buderman, F. E., D. R. Diefenbach, C. S. Rosenberry, B. D. Wallingford, and E. S. Long.
 2014.
 Effect of hunter selectivity on harvest rates of radio-collared white-tailed deer in Pennsylvania.
 Journal of Wildlife Management DOI: 10.1002/jwmg.779.

 Norton, A. S., D. R. Diefenbach, B. D. Wallingford, C. S. Rosenberry.
 2012.
 Spatio-Temporal Variation in Male White-Tailed Deer Harvest Rates in Pennsylvania: Implications for Estimating Abundance.
 Journal of Wildlife Management 76:136-143.